DMTMM: Other carboxylic derivatives

 Despite primarily being used for amide synthesis, DMTMM can also be used to make esters from the corresponding alcohol and carboxylic acid.
 DMTMM has also been applied to anhydride synthesis.
 The synthesis of each carboxylic derivative is similar, relying on the activation of the starting carboxylic acid followed by nucleophilic attack by another molecule.

 Coupling mechanism

 DMTMM uses a typical mechanism to form carboxylic acid derivatives.
 First, the carboxylic acid reacts with DMTMM to form the active ester, releasing a molecule of N-methylmorpholinium (NMM).
 The resulting ester is highly reactive and can undergo a nucleophilic attack by an amine, an alcohol, or another nucleophile.
 A molecule of 4,6,-dimethoxy-1,3,5-triazin-2-ol is released and the corresponding carboxylic derivative is formed.

 Safety

-DMTMM can cause damage to the skin and eyes and may be toxic if ingested.
+DMTMM may be toxic if ingested.
+In vivo dermal sensitization studies according to OECD 429 confirmed DMTMM is a moderate skin sensitizer, showing a response at 0.9 wt% in the Local Lymph Node Assay (LLNA) placing it in Globally Harmonized System of Classification and Labelling of Chemicals (GHS) Dermal Sensitization Category 1A.
 Protective gloves, lab coats, and eye protection should be employed to reduce exposure while using DMTMM.
-DMTMM should be stored at -20 °C and kept dry.